 - Analyzing performance

-The technology associated with GST is extremely user friendly and may be used by people with ease; it has a simple interface that can be used across devices; is capable of being utilized offline; can send you alerts and also helps in diminishing duplicity of uploading data.
+The technology associated with GST is extremely user friendly and may be used by people with ease; it has a simple interface that can be used across devices; is capable of being utilized offline; can send you alerts and also helps in diminishing the duplicity of uploading data.

 It is expected that most businesses will face several challenges when the system gets implemented on the rollout of the GST – however, once businesses get used to it and understand the process, they will understand how technology has helped to ease out their lives to a great extent.
 Moreover, the government is bound to achieve its objectives of reduction in evasion of tax and creating an easy compliance system for taxpayers.
-Use of technology under the GST regime will help our nation be one to look out for in terms of reaching new heights in being tax diligent.
+The use of technology under the GST regime will help our nation be one to look out for in terms of reaching new heights in being tax diligent.

 Businesses should start preparing and planning immediately in case they have not already started the process as the GST is very close – starting July 1, 2017 use of technology will help to integrate the interface of the GST with the GSTN server which will enable taxpayers to automate their systems and install software that will work seamlessly while assisting in reliable and accurate compliance.

-Taxpayers must keep in mind that mapping and matching of invoices under the GST is a very crucial aspect that could affect their cash flow if invoices are not matched properly.
+Taxpayers must keep in mind that mapping and matching invoices under the GST is a very crucial aspect that could affect their cash flow if invoices are not matched properly.
 Since the number of invoices is extremely high and they require real-time mapping, manual systems fall flat in the face of technology.

-Key points for businesses to keep in mind to go about a smooth transition process include –
+Key Points for Businesses to Keep in mind to go about a Smooth Transition Process include –

 - Understand the impact of technology on GST; plan and prepare accordingly;